 Kim George | Guest Relations Manager

 Kim is the first person most of our guests encounter.
-She has been with the team for 4 seasons and has chased with the them and Martin in the Low and High Plains.
+She has been with the team for 4 seasons and has chased with the team and Martin in the Low and High Plains.
 Kim is an expert at making things run smoothly for guests and staff, from getting our vehicles ready for the season, to booking lodging and handling travel challenges.
 She is a trained storm spotter and coordinator for the TESSA National Storm Conference, an event dedicated to severe weather safety education.

 Rob Petitt | Guide